Apple’s Q3 2014 result showed iPad tablet sales dropped nine percent year-on-year while Mac sales were up by 18 percent.

-Meanwhile smartphones continue to sell.
+Meanwhile, smartphones continue to sell.

-I have a problem with commentators and analysts who view smartphones versus tablets versus PCs as a zero sum game.
+I have a problem with commentators and analysts who view smartphones versus tablets versus PCs as a zero-sum game.

 Sure there are iPad-only users, just as there are PC-only users and smartphone-only users.
 But the three device classes do not exist in isolation.
 Distinctions are blurry.
-A phone with a five-inch screen isn’t far from a iPad mini.
+A phone with a five-inch screen isn’t far from an iPad mini.
 Microsoft’s Surface range straddles the gulf between tablets and PCs.